-Address: 51 Roman Rd, Bethnal Green, London E2 0HU
+Find Yoga at the London Buddhist Centre at 51 Roman Rd, Bethnal Green, London E2 0HU

 At the Bethnal Green end of Roman Road in St Margaret’s House you will find Yoganest.
 It offers vinyasa flow (movement yoga that gets your heart rate up and engages your muscles), hatha (more static, deep stretch postures combined with breathing techniques) and yoga for parents and babies.
 They also venture into specialist yoga options such as yoga for runners.
 The classes are suitable for everyone from beginner to experienced.

-Address: St Margaret’s House, 21 Old Ford Road, E2 9PL
+Try out Yoganest at St Margaret’s House, 21 Old Ford Road, E2 9PL

-As a not-for-profit media organisation using ethical journalism to strengthen communities, we have not put our digital content behind a paywall or membership scheme as we think the benefits of an independent, local publication should be available to everyone living in our area.
+As a not-for-profit media organisation using constructive journalism to strengthen communities, we have not put our digital content behind a paywall or subscription fee as we think the benefits of an independent, local publication should be available to everyone living in our area.